kevin-pb/sql-tasck-01-school/README.md

 ### Worckbench

-Now you need to download MySQL Workbench
+Now you need to download MySQL Workbench once you download MySQL Workbench you can charge and run the follow files, they are located in the main file (sql-)